sol654/sol654/README.md

 ---

-_“Hack the planet... but ethically.”_
+_"Hack the planet... but ethically."_